Joanne Todd, Challenge Director

 Dr Gasser’s research interests lie in the bidirectional communication between the immune system and host metabolism, with a strong emphasis on the gut and its resident microbes.
 Dr Gasser’s position and research area will ensure the Malaghan Institute’s research efforts will be a key pillar of the High-Value Nutrition National Science Challenge.
 He brings much experience in evaluating novel mechanistic aspects of the human immune system that could provide immediate impact to the fields of immune health as it relates to cancer, inflammatory and infectious diseases.

-Dr Denise Conroy, Plant and Food Research, Auckland
+Dr Denise Conroy, Plant & Food Research, Auckland

 Sally Poppitt, Professor of Human Nutrition, University of Auckland